Faysal-Ezaz/Project_AWS/04-Jenkins/Proj-1/Readme.md

     </ul>
   </li>
 </ol>
 Now the Jenkins Setup is Ready!

+## Now main Jenkins Part:
+The main purpose of Jenkins is to create a <b>Job</b> which when triggered will build an EC2 instance for us.